kreativka/dot-ui/README.md

 It's bemenu/dmenu/wldash/wofi like launcher.
 Best used with sway.

 It shows .desktop files from XDG directories, and flatpaks.
 Fuzzy searching within pretty names from ".desktop and executables.
-Defaults to localized names.
+Defaults to not localized names, use -l flag for localized.

 Navigate through list using arrows and Ctrl+P/N.

+Launch terminal applications from .desktop files in alacritty.

 ## Installation